Big-Bee-Network/wild-bee-data-standard/coretermlist.md

 		</tr>
         <tr>
 			<td>How to use</td>
 			<td>This should be the name in lowest level taxonomic rank that can be determined.
-This term should not contain identification qualifications, which should instead be supplied in the dwc:identificationQualifier term.
-Authorship of the scientific name, including the date, can also be provided separately in dwc:scientificNameAuthorship.</td>
+This term should not contain identification qualifications, which should instead be supplied in the <b>dwc:identificationQualifier</b> term.
+Authorship of the scientific name, including the date, can also be provided separately in <b>dwc:scientificNameAuthorship</b>.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>
-			<td>Hymenoptera, Halictidae, Sphecodes sp., Osmia atriventris (Cresson, 1864)</td>
+			<td>Hymenoptera, Halictidae, <i>Sphecodes</i> sp., <i>Osmia atriventris</i> (Cresson, 1864)</td>
 		</tr>
         <tr>
 			<td>Relevant protocols</td>